skx/cpmulator/README.md

 A>
 ```

 You can terminate the CCP by pressing Ctrl-C, or typing `EXIT`.
-The following built-in commands are available - but note that file-renaming is not yet supported, this is noted in #37.
+The following built-in commands are available:

 <details>
 <summary>Show the CCP built-in commands:</summary>